tlb-lab/credoscript/docs/introduction.rst

 Obtaining the source code
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-The source code for credoscript can be obtained by either downloading a source package
+The source code for |credoscript| can be obtained by either downloading a source package
 from the `Bitbucket <https://bitbucket.org/aschreyer/credoscript>`_ repository or
 by cloning it with::

     $ hg clone https://aschreyer@bitbucket.org/aschreyer/credoscript

-The directory containing the credoscript source code should be added to the ``$PYTHONPATH``
+The directory containing the |credoscript| source code should be added to the :envvar:`$PYTHONPATH`
 environment variable.

 Configuring credoscript
 ~~~~~~~~~~~~~~~~~~~~~~~
-The connections settings inside the default configuration file ``config-default.json`` have to be changed.
+The connection settings inside the default configuration file :file:`config-default.json` have to be changed.

 Testing the installation
 ~~~~~~~~~~~~~~~~~~~~~~~~